California NORML Guide to AUMA

 AMENDMENT: SECTION 10

-The legislature may by a 50% majority vote (1) reduce any penalties in the act, (2) add protections for employees of licensees, or (3) amend Section 5 (Medical Use) or Section 6 (Regulation and Safety) consistent with the purposes of the act.
-A 2/3 vote is required for other amendments.
+The legislature may by a 50% majority vote (1) reduce any penalties in the act, (2) add protections for employees of licensees, or (3) amend Section 5 (Medical Use) or Section 6 (Regulation and Safety) consistent with the intent and purposes of the act.
+A 2/3 vote is required for other amendments, consistent with the intent and purposes.

 INTERPRETATION: SECTION 11